Introduction

 - The Redirect URI must be in the format <your FME Flow URL>/fmeoauth

-- Any web application-specific configuration required by the web service provider should be applied to the web service in FME Form.
+- Any web application-specific configuration required by the web service provider should be applied to the client registration.
+See Creating an OAuth 2.0 Web Service and Connection in FME for more details.
 For example, Microsoft web services typically require that the Redirect URI is added to the web platform of an Azure app registration and that a client secret is provided.

 Troubleshooting